bitmark-inc/docs/pages/bitmark-references/node-setup/bitmark-node-setup.md

 ## Installing a Bitmark Node and Generating Required Keys and Certificates

-A Bitmark node can be installed differently, depending on the operating system.
-Installations on FreeBSD, Ubuntu, and macOS can be done through pre-built packages.
+Bitmark nodes can be installed on a variety of different operating systems, with pre-built packages available for FreeBSD, Ubuntu, and macOS.

 If some special functionality is required, or there are no available packages yet for your OS, a Bitmark node can also be compiled from source files.
 For more information, see [Building From Source](###-Building-From-Source).